When to visit the vet?

 The most important facts at a glance

 PreventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. includes avoiding accidents and providing a safe environment for the dog.
-Regular veterinary check-ups are important to identify problems early.
+Regular veterinary check-ups are important to detect problems early.
 Research focuses on improving surgical techniques and developing new therapies for nerve regeneration.
 Stem cells and biomaterials show promising approaches for the future.
 Overall, research aims to improve the quality of life of dogs with this injury.

 Causes